 Your employer should be able to tell you more about the regulations applicable in your area and what you’ll need to do on the job to comply.
 With the right training and certification, you’ll have the skills and training to keep yourselves and your clients safe from exposure to bloodborne illnesses.

-If you are looking for fast and compliant 100% online bloodborne pathogen training for tattoo and body artists you can take our training course FREE right now.
+If you are looking for fast and compliant 100% online bloodborne pathogens tattoo training you can take our body art bloodborne pathogens training right now.